 Things to See and Do

-The keep which sits on the summit of the protective mound is reached across a bridge over a 13th century ditch, part of Richard, Earl of Cornwall's defence improvements.
+Since the 11th century, a high mound, partly natural, partly man-made, has stood over the town and surrounding countryside.
 The High Tower was built within the circular stone wall and you can see the joist holes for the roof.

 With two rooms inside, the tower was two storeys high with a window and fireplace still in evidence.
 Climb to the top of the tower to be rewarded with breathtaking views out across the town and surrounding countryside.